MadJiGit/ColorMatch/PRIVACY.md

 ## Children's Privacy (COPPA Compliance)

-ColorMatch is designed for children and complies with the Children's Online Privacy Protection Act (COPPA).
+"Color Lab 255" is designed for children and complies with the Children's Online Privacy Protection Act (COPPA).
 We do not knowingly collect any personal information from children under 13.

 **The app is completely offline and does not require internet connection to function.**

 ## Third-Party Services

-ColorMatch does not integrate with any third-party services, SDKs, or frameworks that collect data.
+"Color Lab 255" does not integrate with any third-party services, SDKs, or frameworks that collect data.

 ## Changes to This Privacy Policy